nanoframework/nanoframework.github.io/content/building/build-stm32.md

   .
 [OpenOCD – Open On-Chip Debugger](https://sourceforge.net/projects/openocd/)
 - [ChibiOS](http://www.chibios.org/dokuwiki/doku.php) - Technically you do not need to download this, the build scripts will do this automatically if you do not specify a path to ChibiOS in the `cmake-variants.json` (more info [here](#Set-up-Visual-Studio-Code)).

-The above can be installed by the Power Shell script `.\install-nf-tools.ps1 -TargetSeries STM32` from the `install-scripts` folder within the [`nf-interpreter`](https://github.com/nanoFramework/nf-interpreter) project (cloned or downloaded).
+All the the above can be installed by the Power Shell script `.\install-nf-tools.ps1 -TargetSeries STM32` from the `install-scripts` folder within the [`nf-interpreter`](https://github.com/nanoFramework/nf-interpreter) project (cloned or downloaded).
+If you prefer you can do it manually (NOT RECOMMENDED for obvious reasons).

 ## Overview